OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 For instance, if your user name is TestUser, you may find the kubectl ```config``` file in ```C:\Users\TestUser\.kube```

-**Optional:** If your Kubernetes configuration file is located elsewhere, in order for the Kuberneter CLI (kubectl) to find your configuration, you need to add the above path (including the 'config' file name) to the ```KUBECONFIG``` environment variable, as such:
+**Optionally:** If your Kubernetes configuration file is located elsewhere, in order for the Kuberneter CLI (kubectl) to find your configuration, you need to add the above path (including the 'config' file name) to the ```KUBECONFIG``` environment variable in a Command Prompt window, as such:

     SET KUBECONFIG=c:\pathtokubeconfig\config

 **Logging into Azure from the Command Line**

-In order for the kubectl statements below to be fired against the correct Azure Kubernetes (AKS) instance, we need to link your Azure subscription to the local Kubernetes configuration.
+In order for the ```kubectl``` statements below to be fired against the correct Azure Kubernetes (AKS) instance, we need to link your Azure subscription to the local Kubernetes configuration.

-First you need to sign in,  by entering the following command in a CMD window:
+First you need to sign in,  by entering the following command in a Command Prompt window:

     az login